 Texas Independence Day

-Texas Independence Day is commemorated on March 2nd, celebrating the enactment of the Texas Declaration of Independence in 1836.
+Texas Independence Day is celebrated on March 2nd, celebrating the enactment of the Texas Declaration of Independence in 1836.
 This was signed by 59 Texan delegates, and it declared Mexican Texas' independence from Mexico, into its own Republic of Texas.
-Even though it is a Public Holiday in Texas it is considered a Partial Staffing Holiday, meaning that businesses and schools are still open but with less staff.
+Even though it is a Public Holiday in Texas, it is considered a Partial Staffing Holiday, meaning that businesses and schools are still open but with fewer staff.

 The History of Texas' Independence

 The land that would become Texas had been disputed territory since the 16th century, and a total of six countries have ruled the area at different points in history.